grokify/stats-agent-team/README.md

 make run-orchestration-eino  # Eino version (deterministic, recommended)
 ```

-### Using the CLI
+#### Using the CLI (Local Only)

-Once the agents are running, use the CLI to search for statistics:
+Once the agents are running locally, use the CLI to search for statistics:

 ```bash
 # Basic search